FROM THE KNIGHTS CASTLE TO A SHOE MANUFACTORY

 The overall job satisfaction at Ludwig Reiter is very high.
 The majority have been employees for many years and therefore the accumulated 'know-how' is great and preserved.

-The site Süßenbrunn lies in the outskirts of the most north eastern part of the Viennese city.
+Süßenbrunn Manor is situated on the outskirts of the most north eastern part of the Vienna.
 It has kept its village-like character and is mainly surrounded by farmland.

 The special charm of Süßenbrunn is still preserved in the entire structure of the Manor.
 Its character was maintained between 1575 and the start of the 20th century, and is certainly unique inside the Viennese city borders.